 list of prediction covariances for latent variables and variances for random row effects when method "LA" is used

-covariance matrices for variational densities of latent variables, random row effects, and random slopes respectively
+covariance matrices for variational densities of latent variables, random row effects, random slopes, and colum effects respectively

 seed